READING LOG.

 STATUS Currently reading

-GENRES Fiction, fantasy, YA
+GENRES Fiction, Greek mythology

 RATING TBD